I. RESIST FACIAL RECOGNITION

 WHAT IS FACIAL RECOGNITION?

 Facial recognition works by matching the faces of people walking past special cameras to images of people on a watch list.
-The technology does this by scanning the distinct points of our faces and creating uniquely identifiable biometric maps – more like fingerprints than photographs.
+It does this by scanning the distinct points of our faces and creating biometric maps – more like fingerprints than photographs.

 The watch lists can contain pictures of anyone, including people who are not suspected of any wrongdoing, and the images can come from anywhere – even from our social media accounts.